 Ford Fiesta XR2 Mk1 (1982)

-My dad actually bought one of these second hand when I was about 14 years old and it was one of favourite cars!
-He was car mad and bought a different model every year.
+My dad actually bought one of these second hand when I was about 14 years old, and it was certainly one of favourite cars.
+He was kind of car mad and bought a different model every year.
 The funny thing is I now own a new shape frozen white Fiesta (white seems to have come back into fashion) and boy, it makes this one look dated!
 But it looked great at the time.

 Why not visit the XR2 Website -